Once you’re in the market to buy or sell a home, you’re going to notice every little thing you hear about the housing market.

 Real estate markets are very localized.
 They vary between towns and cities, and from one neighborhood or price range to the next.
 And you may be surprised to learn that — despite the economic effects of the COVID-19 pandemic — the housing market in Green Valley is still a “sellers market” due to relatively low inventory and short times on market.

-Inventory, a key indicator, remains low, with only 214 active listings in Green Valley as of June 1, 2020.
-As a result, the “absorption rate” (supply of homes) dropped from 2.5 months in April to 1.9 months in May.
-UPDATE: As of June 15, the number of active listings in Green Valley has dropped to 162.
+Inventory, a key indicator, remains low, with only 148 active listings in Green Valley as of September 1, 2020.
+As a result, the “absorption rate” (supply of homes) continued a steady decline, dropping to 1.3 months in August, down from 1.5 months in July, 1.7 months in June, and 2.3 months in May.

 Generally, an absorption rate of less than 3-4 months indicates a sellers market; an absorption rate of 5-7 signals a balanced market, and 8-9 months or more indicates a buyers market.